-- 1. Share ideas and strategies for improving school climate and discipline practices. - 2.
-Make reasonable efforts to confer, consult, and collaborate with school staff and/or parents/ guardians on student misconduct and potential responses. - 3.
-Integrate proposed supports and strategies with existing school-based practices to create a cohesive school discipline framework.
+- Share ideas and strategies for improving school climate and discipline practices. - Make reasonable efforts to confer, consult, and collaborate with school staff and/or parents/guardians on student misconduct and potential responses. - Integrate proposed supports and strategies with existing school-based practices to create a cohesive school discipline framework.

-\Nothing in this section shall be construed in a manner inconsistent with the Board of Education's policies, State or Federal Law.
+Nothing in this section shall be construed in a manner inconsistent with the Board of Education's policies, state or federal law or regulation.